 Module 3: Assessment of Competence

 An Assessment of Competence concludes the TRI/SFI course.
-Depending on the extend of the desired privileges, the assessment takes place at the FFS (TRI restricted with privileges) or at the aircraft (TRI unrestricted).
+Depending on the extend of the desired privileges, the assessment takes place at the FFS (TRI restricted) or at the aircraft (TRI unrestricted).

 - privilege of type rating instruction on a FFS

-- privilege of conducting training flights for recent experience (3 take offs, approaches and landings during 90 days) on a FFS or an aeroplane
+(privilege of conducting landing training on an aircraft after the type rating, privilege of conducting training flights for recent experience - 3 take offs, approaches and landings during 90 days - on a FFS or an aeroplan)

 - privilege of type rating instruction on an aeroplane